gaurav414u/competitive-programming/README.md

-# codechef
+# comptetive-programming
-My codechef solutions
+This repo includes my latest solutions to some of the programming competitions going around